rseah145/smw-term2/lesson_7/Practical.md

 ```
 ![image](../images/Pasted%20image%2020230819220337.png)

-5. Test the configurations by accessing the webpage from the win10 client via http://<FQDN of server1\>/MutualSSL and https://<FQDN of server1\>/MutualSSL
+5. Test the configurations by accessing the webpage from the win10 client via http://<FQDN of server1\>/MutualSSL and https://<FQDN of server1\>/MutualSSL.
+At this point the page is not restricted for HTTPS access only, it can be viewed using either the HTTP or HTTPS protocol to acccess the MutualSSL website without any problem

 <br>